fisherdog1/UNL-CE-Thaumaturgy/gdb/p1_secret/secret.md

 	(gdb) symbol-file p1_secret/secret

 You can see the current working directory using `pwd`, and change it using `cd`, just like in a regular old bash terminal.
-If you started gdb with `sudo` there's a high chance your working directory is currently /root .
+Since we started gdb with `sudo` there's a high chance our working directory is currently /root .
 If this is the case, you can skip having to `cd` to the project by restarting gdb with the `--cd=` option set to the current directory.

-	gdb --tui --cd=.
+	sudo gdb --tui --cd=.

 Whenever you use `symbol-file`, refresh the source code window by running `list`